Nonprofit Statement of Activities: A Comprehensive Guide

 The expenses your organization incurs should all support your mission in some way, whether that's by funding daily nonprofit operations or a specific project relevant to your mission's purpose.

-Some of the operational expenses that your organization will incur include the following:
+Some of the operational expenses you may incur include:

 - Insurance